j1ahan/cache-replacement/README.md

 3.  **Enter Page Sequence**: Type the sequence of page requests, separated by spaces or commas.
 4.  **Click Simulate**: Press the "Simulate" button to begin.
 5.  **Navigate**: Use the "Previous Step" and "Next Step" buttons to walk through the simulation and observe the changes in the cache state and statistics.

-## Available Scripts

-This project was bootstrapped with Vite.
-In the project directory, you can run:

-### `npm run dev`

-Runs the app in development mode.<br />
-Open [http://localhost:5173](http://localhost:5173) (or the address shown in your terminal) to view it in the browser.
-The page will reload if you make edits.

-### `npm run build`

-Builds the app for production to the `dist` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-### `npm run preview`

-Serves the production build from the `dist` folder locally to preview it before deployment.